 - Thousands of tourists visit here annually to see the old Spanish and beautiful but more modern buildings of the ancient city.

 - In 1838 Coacoochee, otherwise known as Wild Cat, made his famous escape from Fort Marion.

 St. Johns County, FL Courthouse

 The following indicates what vital, land, probate, and court records are in St. Johns county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.